eaboumrad/foodpoetry/README.md

 You can open Food Poetry on any browser or device.
 The website is built with responsive design and is accessible for screen readers.

 ## Usage
 The user can navigate the website to read the blog posts.
-A navigation bar allows the user to be redirected to the Homepage or to consult a table of conversions for US and metric measurements.
+A navigation bar allows the user to go back to the Homepage, read the About section, or consult a table of conversions for US and metric measurements.